elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Updated

 ### Changed
+- OIDC scope to include groups for all services
+- OIDC enabled by default for ops grafana

 - The ThanosReceiveHttpRequestErrorRateHigh, OpenSearchTooFewNodesRunning, and MetricsFromScClusterIsMissing prometheus-alerts were optimized to not be triggered by kured and to reduce other unwanted behaviors.
 - Support section of the grafana/opensearch welcome dashboards is removed by default, you can now add custom text at the end of the dashboards via the sc-config.